-Kevin Laseau has completed 10 seasons on Erin Appleman's staff and the Bulldogs have won six Ivy League titles, including a record-setting five straight conference championships from 2010 to 2014.
+Kevin Laseau has completed 11 seasons on Erin Appleman's staff and the Bulldogs have won seven Ivy League titles, including a record-setting five straight conference championships from 2010 to 2014.

-Yale is 176-65 (.730) during Laseau’s tenure, and has won at least 10 Ivy League matches in all 10 of his seasons in New Haven.
-In addition, Yale has five NCAA Tournament appearances in his 10 years with the program.
+Yale is 194-73 (.727) during Laseau’s tenure, and has won at least 10 Ivy League matches in all 11of his seasons in New Haven.
+In addition, Yale has six NCAA Tournament appearances in his 11 years with the program.

 During the 2013 season, Yale won its 23rd straight league match, the most in Ivy League women's volleyball history.
 Yale's streak between losses lasted from Nov.
 12, 2011 to Nov.
 2, 2013.
 The Bulldogs advanced to the NCAAs and dropped a hard-fought 3-1 decision to Utah of the Pac-12.
 Yale won the first set and nearly won the third.

 In 2012, Yale became the second Ivy League school to go undefeated in a 14-match regular season schedule.
 For the second straight season, the Bulldogs featured the Ivy League Player of the Year (Kendall Polan) and Rookie of the Year (Kelly Johnson).